Polk Audio's Google-powered smart speaker is now available in the UK, priced at £179 for those keen to listen to some tunes.

 - What is Google Assistant, how does it work, and which devices offer it?

-It's not the first time the company has used Google's services in its products though, as the MagniFi series of soundbars can all be connected to Google Home and then controlled with your voice.
-Polk is also responsible for producing the first soundbar with Amazon Alexa built-in, in the Command Bar.
+It's not the first time the company has used Google's services, as the MagniFi series of soundbars can all be connected to Google Home and then controlled with your voice.
+Polk is also responsible for producing the first soundbar with Amazon Alexa built-in, the Command Bar.

 The Polk Audio Assist also has Chromecast built-in, meaning you can stream music from a range of services over Wi-Fi, and use it as part of a multi-room music system with other Chromecast-enabled speakers.

-The Assist is also one of the first smart speakers to benefit from Android Things System-on-Modules, which means it will get regular security and feature updates directly from Google, and will do so automatically.
+The Assist is also one of the first smart speakers to benefit from Android Things, which means it will get regular security and feature updates directly from Google.
+These updates will drip down automatically.